jup-ag/space-station/docs/2-apis/1-swap-api.md

 ## Instructions Instead of Transaction

-Sometimes you prefer to compose using instructions instead of one transaction that is returned from the `/swap` endpoint.
+Sometimes you may prefer to compose using instructions instead of one transaction that is returned from the `/swap` endpoint.
 You can post to `/swap-instructions` instead, it takes the same parameters as the `/swap` endpoint.

 ```ts
 const instructions = await (